 As of September 2017, Computer Science is a limited enrollment plan.
 Students will have to meet the minimum admission requirements and submit an online application for the opportunity to transfer to Computer Science.
 Students should only apply if they are taking CS 136/146 or have taken CS 136/146.
 Students who have not taken CS 136/146 are not eligible to apply until they have done so.

 Applications will be accepted three times a year; once per a term.
-For example, students taking CS 136/146 in Winter 2018 should apply online in April 2018 and successful candidates will be transferred in May 2018 after Winter grades have been released.
+For example, students taking CS 136 in Spring 2018 should apply online from August 1 - August 15, 2018 and successful candidates will be transferred in September 2018 after Spring grades have been released.
 Applications will be submitted here.
-Please check back in late-March for specific application deadlines for Winter 2018.
+No late applications will be accepted.

-For students taking CS 136 in Spring 2018, they should apply in July 2018 and successful candidates will be transferred in September 2018 after grades have been released.
+For students taking CS 136 in Fall 2018, they should apply in December 2018 and successful candidates will be transferred in January 2019 after grades have been released.

-For students taking CS 136 in Fall 2018, they should apply in November 2018 and successful candidates will be transferred in January 2019 after grades have been released.
+For students taking CS 136/146 in Winter 2019, they should apply in April 2019 and successful candidates will be transferred in May 2019 after grades have been released.